MosesSupposes/Purescript-By-Example/text/chapter9.md

 and open the `html/index.html` file.
 If you click the canvas repeatedly, you should see a green rectangle rotating around the center of the canvas.

-X> ## Exercises
+ ## Exercises

-X>
-X> 1.
-(Easy) Write a higher-order function which strokes and fills a path simultaneously.
+ 1. (Easy) Write a higher-order function which strokes and fills a path simultaneously.
 Rewrite the `Random.purs` example using your function.
-X> 1.
-(Medium) Use `Random` and `Dom` to create an application which renders a circle with random position, color and radius to the canvas when the mouse is clicked.
+ 1. (Medium) Use `Random` and `Dom` to create an application which renders a circle with random position, color and radius to the canvas when the mouse is clicked.
-X> 1.
-(Medium) Write a function which transforms the scene by rotating it around a point with specified coordinates. _Hint_: use a translation to first translate the scene to the origin.
+ 1. (Medium) Write a function which transforms the scene by rotating it around a point with specified coordinates. _Hint_: use a translation to first translate the scene to the origin.

 ## L-Systems